Skip to Main Content

 There are many other books available in the "Paris Section" on the 4th floor in the call number range DC700-800.

-Research and Instruction Librarian, Visual and Performing Arts Liaison
+Head of Collections and Access, Visual and Performing Arts Librarian